Review of Nik HDR Efex Pro plugin

 This plugin (Photoshop, Lightroom and Aperture) allows you to take images and process them to create what are called HDR or High Dynamic Range images.

 Keith Cooper has been looking at some of the different ways of processing your source images files for HDR purposes.

-Note that V2 of this software is now part of what makes the Google Nik collection, which still works well in 2016.
+2016: V2 of this software was part of the Google Nik collection.

 As someone who generally dislikes the ‘HDR look’ I was particularly interested in the software’s ability to produce images that are beyond the current technical abilities of my camera, but don’t look too obviously processed.
 I was particularly interested in trying out more black and white HDR photography.